Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 Awards & Honors

-I’ve worked with varied electrical systems, power supplies, tools, and diagnostics to create and measure Atmospheric Pressure Plasmas and Low-pressure Dusty Plasmas including:
+I’ve worked with varied electrical and power systems, tools, and diagnostics to create and measure quantities of non-thermal plasmas.
+My core competencies include:

 • Atmospheric Pressure Plasma Jets